cgrace0044/rock-paper-scissors/README.md

 ![leaderboard](docs/readme_images/leaderboard.webp)

 ### Future Features
-- Improved graphics could be included within the game section for the Rock, Paper, Scissors selections.
+- Improved graphics could be included within the game section for the `Rock`, `Paper`, `Scissors` selections.
 - The game could be made more complicated by having Rock, Paper, Scissors, Lizard, Spock which is a more advanced version of the game.
 - There could be an option to play either a greater or lessor number of games e.g. 3, 5 or 7 games.